 I will always test spray in an inconspicuous spot such as the underside of a chair or even on an old piece of card in case it sputters out of the can too.
 Even a new can or new nozzle can take a few sprays before the flow regulates itself.

 My final piece of advice when it comes to the ‘how-to’, is to always wear a mask, disposable or otherwise.
 Many are highly toxic so read the product advice and don’t cut corners.
 It’s also important you dispose of any old aerosol cans in the correct manner.
-This is usual a case of popping to your local waste disposal site, where you’ll find a section for paints/toxic waste.
+This is usually a case of popping to your local waste disposal site, where you’ll find a section for paints/toxic waste.

 Spray painting metal garden chairs